Sicily Food Adventure

 Food

-All breakfasts, 2 wine tastings, 1 cookery class/lunch and 4 produce tastings (3 of which are also considered lunch) are included.
+All breakfasts, two wine tastings, one cookery class/lunch and four produce tastings (three of which are also considered lunch) are included.

 Sicilian cuisine is a melting pot of all the different cultures that have occupied the island, from the Arabs to the Normans.
-The island itself is incredibly fertile, enjoying a perfect climate which is ideal for the cultivation of fresh produce such as olives, oranges, lemons, eggplants, tomatoes, pistachios, almonds, grapes, and more—not to mention all of the seafood, tuna and swordfish fished right off the coast.
+The island itself is incredibly fertile, enjoying an ideal climate for the cultivation of produce, such as olives, oranges, lemons, aubergines (eggplants), tomatoes, pistachios, almonds and grapes; not to mention all the seafood, tuna and swordfish caught right off the coast.
 The result?
-A cuisine that’s fresh, varied, and absolutely delicious!
-Sicilian wines are also superb and known to be strong and syrupy, like Marsala and Moscato.
-These are some of the regional specialities we recommend to try during this trip:
+A cuisine that’s fresh, varied and delicious.
+Sicilian wines are also superb and known to be strong and syrupy, such as marsala and moscato.
+Here are some of the regional specialities we recommend trying during this trip:

-Caponata: a tasty salad made with eggplant (aubergines), olives, capers and celery, makes a great appetizer.
+Caponata: A tasty salad made with aubergines, olives, capers and celery, makes a great appetizer.

-Pane e pannelle: A favorite street food of Palermo, panelle—or chickpea fritters—are served between bread, like a sandwich.
+Pane e pannelle: A favourite street food of Palermo, panelle (chickpea fritters) are served between bread, like a sandwich.

-Cassata siciliana: A sponge cake is soaked in liqueur, its slices layered with sweetened ricotta, and the whole thing covered in almond paste, then icing.
+Cassata siciliana: A sponge cake soaked in liqueur, the slices layered with sweetened ricotta, and the whole cake covered in almond paste andicing.
 It is also studded with candied fruits and other goodies.

-Pasta alla Norma: it’s made with fried eggplant, tomatoes, basil, and salted ricotta.
+Pasta alla Norma: Made with fried aubergine, tomatoes, basil and salted ricotta.

 Pasta with pistachio pesto.

-Frutta martorana: Other places call this 'marzipan' but here in Sicily, the almond paste is molded into little (incredibly realistic) fruits—hence fruits of Martora, or frutta martorana.
+Frutta martorana: Other places call this marzipan, but in Sicily the almond paste is moulded into little, incredibly realistic fruits, hence fruits of Martora, or frutta martorana.

-Granita: The perfect summer refreshment, granita, originally from Sicily, can now be found all over Italy.
-It’s just ground ice with sugar and fresh fruit, simple but truly delicious.
+Granita: The perfect summer refreshment, granita, originally from Sicily, is now found all over Italy.
+It’s crushed ice with sugar and fresh fruit, simple but delicious.

-Involtini di Pesce Spada: Little rolls of thinly sliced swordfish are stuffed with pine nuts, raisins, bread crumbs, anchovy filets, orange juice and lemon juice, eggs and grated pecorino.
+Involtini di pesce spada: Rolls of thinly sliced swordfish stuffed with pine nuts, raisins, breadcrumbs, anchovy fillets, orange juice and lemon juice, eggs and grated pecorino.

-Tonno e Spada Affumicata: Smoked tuna and swordfish shaved paper thin, and layered on a plate.
-These can be accented with shaved fennel and oranges, or olives and sun-dried tomatoes, or can be served with just a drizzle of extra-virgin olive oil and some good crusty bread.
+Tonno e spada affumicata: Smoked tuna and swordfish shaved paper thin and layered on a plate.
+These can be accented with shaved fennel and oranges, or olives and sun-dried tomatoes, or can be served with a drizzle of extra-virgin olive oil and good-quality crusty bread.

 Accommodation